Hamilton County Ohio assistance programs.

 Resources and programs that provide assistance

-A local non-profit organization, the Cincinnati-Hamilton County Community Action Agency (CAA), provides low and moderate income families with various services and resources that can help them pay bills and receive aid.
+A local non-profit organization, the Cincinnati-Hamilton County Community Action Agency (CAA), provides low and moderate income families with various services as well as resources that can help them pay bills.
+Case mangers help clients receive aid.
 The agency serves as a safety net, and its employees provide assistance with employment, heating and energy bills, supportive services, home energy efficiency, housing, youth programs, early childhood education, and rent help.
 Their main office is at 1740 Langdon Farm Road, Cincinnati, OH.
 Phone number is (513).569.1840.

 - Mortgage and rental assistance programs.
 Find additional Ohio mortgage assistance programs.